03 Using R syntax

 for the

-for the model’s label.
-The argument
+model’s label.
+The argument text_embeddings

-takes on object of class
+takes an object

-EmbeddedText
+of class EmbeddedText

 .